dindinet/netlify-cms-test/site/content/_index.md

     subheading: evolve and reap the rewards
 ---

-## When you understand your cutomers and your customers understand your offer, magic happens.
+## When you understand your cutomers and your customers understand your offer, magic happens

 I build websites and everyday, not suprisingly, I get asked 'Can you build us a website?'